filipy94/tribute-page/README.md

-Item analyzed in the project:
+Items analyzed in the project:

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.